-Determining Engagement Objectives
+Determining Stakeholder Engagement Objectives

-All engagement processes can run the risk either of being cosmetic tools employed to legitimate decisions or projects without substantial and meaningful participation or of being insufficiently participative, i.e. of being one-way information flows or nudging exercises that serve as public relations instruments.
-To avoid such hazards of superficiality, a proportionate approach to engagement is needed with deliberate and precise goal-setting.
-The objectives of engagement that your community chooses will depend on factors that divide into three categories, which are presented here with accompanying descriptions:
+All stakeholder engagement processes can run the risk either of being cosmetic tools employed to legitimate policies without substantial and meaningful participation or of being insufficiently participative, i.e., of being one-way information flows or nudging exercises that serve as public relations instruments.
+To avoid such hazards of superficiality, policymakers should shore up its proportionate approach to stakeholder engagement with deliberate and precise goalsetting.
+The objectives of engagement that your team chooses will depend on factors that divide into three categories, which are presented here with accompanying descriptions: